You-Gao/Blog/mainpages/about.md

 ## why are you writing?

 I started this blog as a tool to reflect on the ideas I have and come in contact with.
 It has since morphed to include personal reflections, celebrations of life, and artistic work[^1].
-The central goal of my writing is to gain insight---not simply factoids, except somtimes---on the topic under investigation.
+The central goal of my writing is to gain insight---not simply factoids, except sometimes---on the topic under investigation.

-I approach writing the posts as a blank slate, meaning I have some sense of what I'll be exploring, but am ignorant about it.
-In many cases, this my writing method leads to unparsable/unreadable texts, so I apologize in advance.
-My dream scenario is if you, the reader, can take anything use from the blog.
+I approach writing the posts as a blank slate, meaning I'll have little sense of what I'll be exploring.
+In many cases, this writing method leads to unparsable/unreadable texts, so I apologize in advance.
+My dream scenario is if you, the reader, can take anything useful from the blog.

 ## should you blog?